ciqol/sonarqube-api-client/README.md

 > This library is simply a client for interacting with the SonarQube API.
 It does not provide any functionality for running SonarQube itself.
 > This library is not maintained by SonarQube and is not an official SonarQube client.
 >
-> The current available functions are based on a few use cases.
+> The currently available functions are based on a few use cases.
 > To support the rest, please open a new PR or issue.

-To interact with an API that not implemented yet, you can use the `request()` method to make a custom request to the SonarQube API.
+To interact with an API that has not been implemented yet, you can use the `request()` method to make a custom request to the SonarQube API.
 For example:

 ```javascript